helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Human beings exercise responsibilities within a social setting and a framework of obligations which transcend the principle of intelligence.</h3 quote>
+<h3 quote align='center'>I guess my experience with some stuff is kind of abstract.</h3 quote>

 ---